andrewlin0/ETL_Pipeline_Part_DS3002/README.md

 ## Outputs

 After fetching the dataset, if successful, the program will output a folder under the name you provide and it will have the files downloaded from Kaggle, and TSV/JSON versions of all CSV files in the download (if there are no unicode or weird errors while creating those versions).
+It will also print how many rows and columns each CSV file has.